dekisenpaitm/cc221015_CCL2/README.md

 ### User Profile Editing

-Once logged in, users have the ability to edit their profiles, providing an opportunity to personalize their information and showcase their own work.
+Once logged in, users have the ability to edit their profiles, providing an opportunity to update their information.

 ### Like and Comment